Bernard Mandeville: Works

-Fable of the Bees
+The Fable of the Bees

-In 1705 he published a poem under the title The Grumbling Hive, or Knaves Turn'd Honest (two hundred doggerel couplets).
+In 1705, Mandeville published a poem under the title The Grumbling Hive, or Knaves Turn'd Honest (two hundred doggerel couplets).
 In The Grumbling Hive Mandeville describes a bee community thriving until the bees are suddenly made honest and virtuous.
 Without their desire for personal gain their economy collapses and the remaining bees go to live simple lives in a hollow tree, thus implying that without private vices there exists no public benefit.

-In 1714 the poem was republished as an integral part of the Fable of the Bees: or, Private Vices, Public Benefits, consisting of a prose commentary, called Remarks, and an essay, An Enquiry into the Origin of Moral Virtue.
+In 1714, the poem was republished as an integral part of the Fable of the Bees: or, Private Vices, Public Benefits, consisting of a prose commentary, called Remarks, and an essay, An Enquiry into the Origin of Moral Virtue.
 The book was primarily written as a political satire on the state of England in 1705, when the Tories were accusing John Churchill, 1st Duke of Marlborough, and the ministry of advocating the War of the Spanish Succession for personal reasons.

-In 1723 a later edition appeared, including An Essay on Charity and Charity Schools, and A Search into the Nature of Society.
+In 1723, a later edition appeared, including An Essay on Charity and Charity Schools, and A Search into the Nature of Society.
 The former essay criticised the charity schools, designed to educate the poor and, in doing so, instil virtue in them.
 Mandeville disagreed with the idea that education adds virtue because he did not believe that evil desires existed only in the poor, but rather he saw the educated and wealthy as much more crafty.
 Mandeville also believed that educating the poor increased their desires for material things, defeating the purpose of the school and making it more difficult to provide for them.
 It was vigorously combatted by, among others, Bishop Berkeley and William Law, author of The Serious Call, and in 1729 was made the subject of a prosecution for its immoral tendency.

 Ideas

-Mandeville's philosophy gave great offence at the time, and has always been stigmatised as false, cynical and degrading.
-His main thesis is that the actions of men cannot be divided into lower and higher.
+Mandeville's main thesis is that the actions of men cannot be divided into lower and higher.
 The higher life of man is a mere fiction introduced by philosophers and rulers to simplify government and the relations of society.
 In fact, virtue (which he defined as "every performance by which man, contrary to the impulse of nature, should endeavour the benefit of others, or the conquest of his own passions, out of a rational ambition of being good") is actually detrimental to the state in its commercial and intellectual progress.
-This is because it is the vices (i.e., the self-regarding actions of men) which alone, by means of inventions and the circulation of capital (economics) in connection with luxurious living, stimulate society into action and progress.
+This is because it is the vices (i.e., the self-regarding actions of men) which alone, by means of inventions and the circulation of capital in connection with luxurious living, stimulate society into action and progress.